 - Suffered health consequences

-This information is crucial to understanding why cocaine users continue to use after they have learned of negative consequences of their use.
+This information is crucial to understanding why cocaine users continue to use after they have learned of the negative consequences of their use.
+Reduce the risks of continued cocaine use after rehab with a relapse prevention plan in FL.

 Cocaine Addiction Doesn’t Have to be Permanent